tensorflow/tensorflow/tensorflow/contrib/lite/README.md

 Similar to the Android demo app, there's an iOS camera app that uses exactly the same model (224 * 224 quantized Mobilenet).

 This demo app requires a camera so it doesn't work with simulators.
-It's needed to be executed on a real iOS device.
+It need to be executed on a real iOS device.
 Follow the instructions to build and run the demo app:

 1. Follow the Building section [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/ios.md#building) to build the universal iOS library for TensorFlow Lite.
 1. Install [CocoaPods](https://cocoapods.org/) if it wasn't installed yet: `sudo gem install cocoapods`.